aashish36/aashish36/README.md

 <hr>

-<h5> 👀 I’m love .............
+<h5> 👀 I love .............
 CyberSecurity and Ethical Hacking and loves to code in python.</h5>
 <h5>🌱 I’m interested in SOC and Security Analyst || Crypto and Blockchain. </h5>
 <h5> 📫 I'm tring to doing bug bounty also.</h5>
 <h5>🔭 I’m currently working on httpAlive, JsScanner and pyPortScanner. </h5>